wso2/docs-is/en/docs/develop/hosting-authentication-endpoint-on-a-different-server.md

     Now let’s take out account recovery endpoint into the external Tomcat server as well.

-13. Run `setup-accountrecovery.sh` obtained from [step 2](#HostingAuthenticationEndpointonaDifferentServer-step2) and follow the instructions.
+13. Run the `setup-accountrecovery.sh` script, which you obtained from [step 2](#HostingAuthenticationEndpointonaDifferentServer-step2) and follow the instructions.

 14. Change the following section in the `<TOMCAT_HOME>/webapps/authenticationendpoint/WEB-INF/web.xml` file and point `IdentityManagementEndpointContextURL` to the Tomcat URL.